Single-path Bit Sharing for Automatic Loss-aware Model Compression: Experiments

 \subsection{Implementation details}

 To demonstrate the effectiveness of the proposed method, we apply \methodshortname to various architectures, such as ResNet~\cite{he2016deep} and MobileNetV2~\cite{sandler2018inverted}.
-All implementation are based on PyTorch~\cite{paszke2019pytorch}.
+All implementations are based on PyTorch~\cite{paszke2019pytorch}.
 Following HAQ~\cite{wang2019haq}, we quantize all the layers, in which the first and the last layers are quantized to 8-bit.
 Following ThiNet~\cite{luo2019thinet}, \jing{we only perform filter pruning for the first layer in the residual block.} For ResNet-20 and ResNet-56 on CIFAR-100~\cite{krizhevsky2009learning}, we set $B$ to 4.
 For ResNet-18 and MobileNetV2 on ImageNet~\cite{russakovsky2015imagenet}, $B$ is set to 16 and 8, respectively.
-We first train the full-precision models and then use the pre-trained weights to initialize the compressed models.
+We tune $\lambda$ to obtain compressed models under different resource constraints.
+We first train the full-precision models and then use the pre-trained weights to initialize the compressed models \jingrs{following~\cite{wang2019haq,dong2019hawq}}.
 For CIFAR-100, we use the same data augmentation as in~\cite{he2016deep}, including randomly cropping and horizontal flipping.
 For ImageNet, images are resized to $256 \times 256$, and then a $224 \times 224$ patch is randomly cropped from an image or its horizontal flip for training.
 For testing, a $224 \times 224$ center cropped is chosen.

 Following~\cite{Li2020Additive}, we introduce weight normalization during training.
 We use SGD with nesterov~\cite{nesterov1983method} for optimization.
 The momentum term is set to $0.9$.
-We first train the uncompressed network for 30 epochs on CIFAR-100 and 10 epochs on ImageNet.
+We first \jingrs{search configurations} for 30 epochs on CIFAR-100 and 10 epochs on ImageNet.
 The learning rate is set to $0.001$.
 We then fine-tune the searched compressed network to recover the performance drop.
 On CIFAR-100, we fine-tune the searched network for $200$ epochs with a mini-batch size of $128$.
 The learning rate is initialized to $0.1$ and is divided by 10 at $80$-th and $120$-th epochs.
 For ResNet-18 on ImageNet, we fine-tune the searched network for $15$ epochs with a mini-batch size of 256.
 For MobileNetV2 on ImageNet, we fine-tune for 150 epochs.
-For all models on ImageNet, the learning rate starts at 0.01 and decays with cosine annealing~\cite{loshchilov2016sgdr}. \jing{Following~\cite{liu2018darts}, we initialize $\{ \alpha_{w}^l \}_{l=1}^{L}$ and $\{ \alpha_{x}^l\}_{l=1}^{L}$ to zero.}
+For all models on ImageNet, the learning rate starts at 0.01 and decays with cosine annealing~\cite{loshchilov2016sgdr}.